ebzzry/ebzzry.github.io/en/fkd/zsh-tips-3.md

     # apt-get install -y zsh sudo

 Then, let’s create your chroot-specific account.
 Let’s make it uniform with the one that you are using now.
-Let’s presume that your username is `ogag` and the UID is `1000`.
+Let’s presume that your username is `vakelo` and the UID is `1000`.

-    # useradd -u 1000 -m ogag
+    # useradd -u 1000 -m vakelo
-    # passwd ogag
+    # passwd vakelo

-Then, let’s make `ogag` part of the `sudo` group:
+Then, let’s make `vakelo` part of the `sudo` group:

-    # usermod -aG sudo ogag
+    # usermod -aG sudo vakelo

 Then, let’s tell sudo not to prompt you for your user password.
 For that, we need to use `visudo`